ClaudioLoz/clean-architecture/ARCHITECTURE.md

 This project implements Clean Architecture as defined by Robert C. Martin, with four distinct layers that follow the Dependency Rule: source code dependencies must point only inward, toward higher-level policies.

+> **📝 Architectural Note**: This is one implementation of Clean Architecture.
+There are various organizational approaches and folder structures (as it is explained here (https://github.com/serodriguez68/clean-architecture/blob/master/part-6-details.md#chapter-34---the-missing-chapter---actual-implementation-details-of-an-architecture)), but the **core principle is respecting the Dependency Rule** rather than specific folder organization.
+The dependency direction and separation of concerns is what truly defines Clean Architecture.

 ## Layer Structure

 ### 1. Domain Layer (Innermost)